Style (2016 film): Production

 The same team produced the movie Ithihasa.
 The film was announced in March 2015 and started its preliminary filming in July.
 Shooting occurred in two main sessions and was completed mid-November 2015.
 The film was released on 2 January 2016.

 Music

 The film has three songs composed by Jassie Gift.
 One of which, "Chenthamachundil," was particularly well received by audiences.
 The film also features a remixed version of a song from the 1977 movie Saritha, originally performed by K. J. Yesudas and remixed by Karthik.
 The background score of the film was composed, arranged and produced by Rahul Raj and released under the label Muzik247.

+Reception

+Sanjith Sidhardhan critic of Times of india gave 2.5 out of 5 stars and stated that " Sinoj P Ayyappan has done a commendable job in presenting a captivating fare."